 Homework.
-Homework is due in class at the start of class; the due dates are specified on the course web page.
+Homework is due in class at the start of class.
+Due dates are posted on the course home page.
 You are responsible for ensuring that your homework gets turned in on time.
 Late homework will not be accepted; it upsets the grading process and is unfair to other students.